it4biz/pentaho-training/README.md

 ###IT4biz Training

-If you are here, it is because you want to learn more about Pentaho.<BR><BR>
+If you are here, it is because you want to learn more about Pentaho.

 If so you will probably participate in a IT4biz course.

-Here are the steps you need to follow to get ready to start the Training.<BR><BR>
+Here are the steps you need to follow to get ready to start the Training.

 ## Download all the softwares and unzip them all in a folder called Pentaho